jampp/geeks/_src/_posts/2016-08-11-in-depth-look-into-caching-2.markdown

 And this is what coherence gossip is all about.
-If you have a suitable pub/sub channel, every worker can publish task-started, finished and aborted messages, and respond to general queries about tasks in progress (for new workers that haven't been paying attention to previous chatter), and you can solve both concurrency and coherence like this.
+If you have a suitable pub/sub channel, every worker can publish task-started, finished and aborted messages, and respond to general queries about tasks in progress (for new workers that haven't been paying attention to previous chatter), and you can solve both concurrency and coherence issues like this.

 With suitable filtering of channel subscriptions, you can even avoid having gossip traffic grow as O(N<sup>2</sup>) (which would really suck).